Daiquyfunny/Daiquyfunny/README.md

 - 👋 Hi, I’m @Daiquyfunny
 - 👀 I’m interested in nothing lol xd
-- 🌱 I’m currently learning school
+- 🌱 I’m currently learning how to fart

 <!---
 Daiquyfunny/Daiquyfunny is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.